kharchenkolab/cap-example/model.md

 - The hashcodes will be automatically generated robust fingerprints to recognize private (unregistered) datasets being annotated by different users.

 ## Overall structure and version control
-We need to identify a granualrity of annotation information that will be managed in a coordinated manner.
+We need to identify a granularity of annotation information that will be managed in a coordinated manner.
 This level will be suitable for citable accession numbers (and, I argue, should bear the critical `annotation` element name).
 The proposal is that a citable annotation may include annotations for one or more datasets:

 ```{xml}
 <annotation name='ABI neuronal hierarchy'>